Most people hope to be able to do what they want to do. We hope, and expect, to have rights and freedoms.

 Most religions prescribe duties, restrictions, and prohibitions.
 Any rights and duties they proclaim relate specifically to their membership.
 These rights and duties may be overridden by government laws.
 Some may be contrary to duties, restrictions and prohibitions of other religions.

 Sometimes people talk about their “God-given” rights.
 There was a report of a person in the USA who claimed to have a “God-given” right to bear arms.
+Another term is being a “sovereign citizen”, which implies having unlimited freedom.
 Some people might regard such “rights” to override the law of the land, but the courts are unlikely to agree.

 Many societies have informal codes of good behaviour that restrain certain kinds of action, such as queueing instead of crowding and pushing in.
 These give people some right to fair treatment.
 They are not enforceable restrictions, but violating them it is likely to incur anger and complaints.